tavi-vi/moa-flake/README.md

 still just python, like `config.py.sample` in the Moa source.
 It expects you to define a ProductionConfig class.

+# Caveat Emptor

+You might not want to use this.
+I'm ignoring the versions of the libraries that moa requests in its requirements.txt.
+I just jiggled around the versions until it worked.
+It does seem to work alright though.

+I'm also doing moderate shenanigans to get it to run in /var/lib/moa.
+I don't think that would make it behave strange, but you never know.

 # Setup

 The setup process should be simple, but I'm not gonna follow my own steps to verify,